ragetrip/audio-pluglist/README.md

 ## 🤝 Contributing

 Bug reports and PRs are welcome.
 Please include:
-- Environment (OS, Obsidian version), repro steps, expected vs. actual behavior.
+- Environment (OS, version), repro steps, expected vs. actual behavior.
 - If it’s a feature request, a short mockup or user story helps.

 ---